KevinChngJY/stock_advisor_bot/README.md

 | 23123 | 1 | 1 | 0 | 0

 User can raise to admin for his expected stock information.

+Script for Acquire Stock Information from yahoo finance or other financial platform :

+### Milestone 2.2 Sentiment Analysis